noisecapella/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 allow your learners to both enter text and upload another file, such as an image or document.

-.. note:: If learners upload an image, the image file must be a .jpg, .gif, or .png file, and it must be smaller than 5 MB in size.
+.. note:: Uploaded files must be smaller than 5 MB in size.
+If learners upload an image, the file must be in .jpg, .gif, or .png format.

 .. image:: ../../../../shared/building_and_running_chapters/Images/PA_QandRField.png
    :width: 500